ZipperSys/ZipperSys/README.md

 I have a lot of projects that I've worked on but the ones I've had most fun on are the repos pinned below.

+I'm also a **HUGE** Cyber Security nerd and enthusiast.
+I personally am on Arch Linux as my main operating system and learn on TryHackMe daily. *[profile here](https://tryhackme.com/p/ZipperSys)*

 **Fun Facts**:
   - My favorite game is Marvel Rivals
   - I love zero sugar soda